Toucaan/toucaan.research/posts/2019-09-30-toucaan-introduction.md

 }
 ```

 The twin code blocks above may not seem like much at this stage but this dual state switch is exactly what we are going to use to go about scaling our layout across all the web devices on the planet.
 Notice that we are using a standard asynchronous @import call to request only so much CSS that a given "viewport state" will require.
-This state does not change unless `resize` event is fired or the user chooses to swing the device over.
+On the desktop, this state of a given render will not change unless the browser window is resized or if the user decides to swivel the monitor over.

-So hang in there for a little bit and stand by for the next chapter on Toucaan in which we will take up baselining CSS across vendors and responsive typesetting next.
+Organizing your CSS this way ensures that both "states" of every element that will render on the DOM have been considered and then we can be sure that the webpage will scale desirably across the entire spectrum of devices that are on the web.
+It also helps avoiding a gigantic `reset.css`/`reboot.css` which can be a pain on low-powered devices.
+So hang in there for a little bit and stand by for the next chapter on Toucaan in which we will take up baselining CSS across vendors and introduce scalable responsive typography without use of javascript.

-I have setup a tiny repository for [Toucaan](https://github.com/bookiza/toucaan) and checked-in all that was under experimentation until today into.
+I have setup a tiny repository for [Toucaan](https://github.com/bookiza/toucaan) and checked-in all that is under experimentation right now.
 Feel free to star, jump-in, offer sage advice or contribute to Toucan!

 ---

 Written by: Marvin Danig, CEO & Cofounder of Bubblin Superbooks.
 Follow me on [Twitter](https://twitter.com/marvindanig) or [Github](https://github.com/marvindanig) perhaps?

-Super thankful to [Sonica Arora](https://bubblin.io/sonica), Abigail Rennmeyer, Varun Singh and Nilesh Trivedi for helping me review this post for accuracies.
+Super thankful to [Sonica Arora](https://bubblin.io/sonica), Abigail Rennmeyer, Varun Singh and <a rel="nofollow noopener" href="https://nilesh.trivedi.pw/">Nilesh Trivedi</a> for helping me review this post for accuracies.

 **P.S.:** It is likely that some of you viewed this article on your desktop or mobile.
-If you did that, I recommend you bookmarking us on the iPad! :-)
+If you did that, I recommend you bookmarking us for the iPad next time! :-)